Chemistry Graduate Program Handbook

 The final steps in the dissertation defense and approval process, as stipulated by the Graduate School, are the following:

-4. Immediately following the public presentation, the candidate and the Ph.D.
+- Immediately following the public presentation, the candidate and the Ph.D.
 Committee meet to complete the final examination.
 The candidate and the Ph.D.
 Committee meets in closed session to formulate a decision regarding the final examination and then informs the candidate of their decision.
-The research director informs the department and the dean of the Graduate School (via the DGS or designee) of the final decision of the Ph.D. committee by completing and signing the Results of Dissertation.
+The research director informs the department and the Dean of the Graduate School (via the DGS or designee) of the final decision by majority vote of the Ph.D. committee by completing and signing the Results of Dissertation.
 Defense form provided by the Graduate School.
 After obtaining the Director of Graduate Studies’ signature, the form is then sent to the Graduate School.

 12. Financial Support & Teaching Assistantships

 The Vanderbilt Ph.D.
-Program in Chemistry has no teaching requirement.
-Financial support for all graduate students is by a teaching assistantship, a research fellowship through their research director’s grants, or related research fellowship.
-A graduate student in good standing can expect up to four years of departmental financial support as a teaching assistant, but no more than six years of total support.
+Program in Chemistry has a one semester minimum teaching requirement.
+Financial support for all graduate students is by a Teaching Assistantship, a research fellowship through their research director’s grants, or related research fellowship.
+A graduate student in good standing can expect up to four years of Departmental financial support as a Teaching Assistant, but no more than six years of total support from any source.
 The purpose of this rule is to encourage students to finish their Ph.D. work in a reasonable time.
-Continuation of support and the level of support depends at all times on the student satisfactorily fulfilling all assigned responsibilities, registering for all advised course work, making satisfactory progress toward the degree, and the availability of financial resources.
-Students are required to register for zero hours of Chem 6902: Practicum in Chemistry Instruction for each semester they serve as a teaching assistant.
+Continuation of support, and the level of that support, depends at all times on the student satisfactorily fulfilling all assigned responsibilities including teaching responsibilities, registering for all advised course work, making satisfactory progress toward the degree, and the availability of financial resources.
+Students are required to register for zero hours of Chem 6902 (Practicum in Chemistry Instruction) for each semester they serve as a Teaching Assistant.
+Students earning C or F grades in Chem 6902 may jeopardize the continuation of their support as a teaching assistant and their good standing in the program.
+Students who abdicate their roles as a teaching assistant may be subject to dismissal from the program.

 13. Seminars

-All graduate students are to attend the departmental and graduate student seminar series.
-In addition, students may wish to attend the many other seminar series on campus that are specific to a particular research focus.
-Students need to possess adequate English proficiency to benefit from attendance at departmental seminars and to develop the written and oral skills expected of professional scientists.
-By the end of their first year of study, students must possess, at a minimum, sufficient English proficiency to pass certification for laboratory instruction by the Vanderbilt Center for Teaching.
-Students failing to attain this minimum level of English certification will be dropped immediately from the chemistry graduate program by the DGS.
+All graduate students are to attend the Departmental and Graduate Student Seminar series; in addition, students may wish to attend the many other seminar series on campus that are specific to a particular research focus.
+Students need to possess adequate English proficiency to benefit from attendance at Departmental seminars and to develop the written and oral skills expected of professional scientists.
+By the end of their first year of study, students must possess, as a minimum, sufficient English proficiency to

 14. Vacation Policy

-Any circumstance that requires the student to be away from the university for prolonged periods, even without pay, must be made known to and discussed with the student’s faculty adviser and the DGS in advance.
-Failure to do so could lead to research probation or termination of the student from the graduate program in chemistry.
+Any circumstance that requires the student to be away from the University for prolonged periods, (greater than the two weeks vacation), even without pay, must be made known to and approved by the student’s Faculty Advisor and the Director of Graduate Studies in advance.
+Failure to do so could lead to immediate research probation or termination of the student from the graduate program in chemistry.
+Neglect of teaching assistant or research responsibilities through absence may lead to immediate research probation and potential termination of the student from the graduate program in chemistry.

 15. Outside Employment

 Graduate students in chemistry who wish to seek employment for any activities outside of those related to their duties as graduate students or as required by their financial award are required to follow Graduate School policy for approval of such employment.
-This policy states that such requests are to be submitted by the student in writing for approval by the student’s faculty adviser, the department chair, and, upon receiving such departmental approval, must be submitted in writing to the Dean of the Graduate School for official approval.
+This policy states that such requests are to be submitted by the student in writing for approval by the student’s Faculty Advisor and by the Chair of the Department and, upon receiving such departmental approval, must be submitted in writing to the Dean of the Graduate School for official approval.

 Tutoring students in chemistry courses for hire is a special type of employment opportunity.
 Current policy regarding such tutoring for hire is the following:

-1. Teaching assistants shall not tutor for hire in courses in which they are employed as teaching.
+(1) teaching assistants shall not tutor for hire in courses in which they are employed as teaching assistants,

-2. Graduate students interested in tutoring for hire must receive written approval to do so (with copy to the DGS) from either their faculty adviser or the DGS if they have not yet chosen a faculty supervisor.
+(2) graduate students interested in tutoring for hire must receive written approval to do so (with copy to the Director of Graduate Studies) from either their Faculty Advisor or the Director of Graduate Studies if they have not yet chosen a faculty supervisor,

 16. Appendix